 - Mix together the yogurt, spring onions and half of the cheese.

 - Spoon this over the fish and tomatoes and sprinkle the remaining cheese on top.

 - Bake in the oven for 20 minutes until golden.

-- Whilst the fish is cooking, wash and chop the potatoes and carrots.
-Cook them in boiling water for around 15 minutes until soft.
+- While the fish is cooking, wash and chop the potatoes and carrots.

 - Heat the frozen peas as per instructions on the bag and serve with the fish bake, potatoes and carrots.